ja-mcm/OCRfixr/README.md

 As before, use __return_fixes__ to also include all corrections made to the text.

-This method does not use __full_results_by_paragraph__, as unsplit is rules-based rather than context-specific.
+This method does not use __changes_by_paragraph__, as unsplit is rules-based rather than context-specific.
 There is no paragraph-specific context window.

 ## Credits